manuelbarbas/primodium/README.md

 The client is automatically deployed on Vercel from the main branch.
 The live instance is located at `testnet2.primodium.com/?worldAddress=<world address>` with the rpc settings to the 0xPARC/Lattice testnet.

+# Debug

+To utilize any of the debug utilities `LibDebug.IsDebug` must return `true` For testing purposes in the context of writing tests and play testing with client two core methods are available:

+- DebugSystems: these systems can modify game design data and game state based on the testers needs. currently these systems are developed:

+  - `DebugAcquireResourcesBasedOnRequirementSystem`
+  - `DebugAcquireResourcesSystem`
+  - `DebugAcquireStorageForAllResourcesSystem`
+  - `DebugIgnoreBuildLimitForBuildingSystem`
+  - `DebugRemoveBuildingRequirementsSystem`
+  - `DebugRemoveBuildLimitSystem`
+  - `DebugRemoveUpgradeRequirementsSystem`

+- LibDebugInitializer: configure different buildings and technologies in this initializer library based on your requirements. currently most tests are written using this method

 # Claiming/Crafting Design

 Claiming from a MainBase stores items in the user's inventory, where the user's address is hashed for `ItemComponent`.
 Claiming from factories stores items in the factory, where the address representation of the building's entity ID is hashed for `ItemComponent`.